 It all started with a late Saturday afternoon phone call.
-My hairdresser, Anne, called to ask if I could possibly look at her foot.
-Now!
+My hair stylist called to ask if I could possibly look at her foot - now!
 It seems that she and her daughter were in a creative mood while doing yard work that afternoon.
 They decided to rip up an old deck and make a new flower bed.
-Unfortunately, that old deck had a lot of ancient rotted wood held together with rusty nails.
+Unfortunately, that old deck had a lot of rotted wood held together with rusty nails.
 Anne was unlucky enough to have stepped on one of those rusty nails and had it stuck in her foot.
 Her daughter removed the board with the nail, but now, just a few hours later, Anne was quite concerned with the way her foot looked.
 She had cleansed the area with peroxide and put some ointment on it; but now her foot was red and swollen.
-Help!

 Anne came over to my house so I could look at her foot.
 She had a typical puncture wound on the bottom of her foot with redness surrounding the wound and lots of drainage.
 It definitely looked like she may still have part of the nail and even maybe part of her shoe still in her foot.
 Infection was setting in!
 Off to the ER she went for x-rays and I scheduled an operating room to clean out the wound.